 Analytical approach

 All three GOA skates assessment groups are Tier 5 stocks that require an estimated biomass time series.
 A random effects (RE) model within the REMA model R package (Sullivan et al. 2022) was used to produce biomass estimates suitable for harvest recommendations.
 The REMA model is a generalized random effects model for fitting biomass estimates with the option of including multiple survey strata.
 For each assessment group (Big, Longnose, and Other), a GOA-wide RE model was used to determine the recommended OFL and GOA-wide ABC.
 For Big and Longnose skates, a regional-specific (Western, Central and Eastern) REMA model was run to determine the proportion of the GOA-wide biomass within each region.
-The biomass in each region was determine by multiplying the proportion, determine by the region specific REMA model, by the GOA-wide biomass, determined by GOA-wide RE model.
+The biomass in each region was determined by multiplying the proportion, determined by the region specific REMA model, by the GOA-wide biomass, determined by GOA-wide RE model.
 The confidence intervals for the region specific biomass was determined by assuming the standard error of the log of the proportion by region multiplied by the GOA-wide biomass was equivalent to the standard error of the log of the region specific biomass determined by the region specific REMA model.

 Parameter Estimates